 This screen is used to set the period over which current and power readings are to be integrated.
-The Unit of displayed values is minutes.
+The Unit of displayed values is minutes

-Pressing the "4" key will scroll through the following Options 8.15.20.30.
+Pressing the "v key will scroll through the following Options 8,15,20,30.

-Pressing the "1" key will advance to Demand Integration confirmation screen.
+Pressing the "A" key will advance to Demand Integration confirmation screen.